randyzwitch/randyzwitch.github.io/_posts/2013-11-21-ipython-notebook-amazon-ec2.md

   - Amazon EC2
   - Python
 ---
 Last week, I wrote a guest blog post at <a title="Guest post at Bad Hessian" href="http://badhessian.org/2013/11/cluster-computing-for-027hr-using-amazon-ec2-and-ipython-notebook/" target="_blank">Bad Hessian</a> about how to use IPython Notebook along with Amazon EC2 as your data science & analytics platform.
-I won&#8217;t reproduce the whole article here, but if you are interested in step-by-step instruction on how to setup an Amazon EC2 instance to use IPython Notebook, see the SlideShare presentation below which outlines the steps needed to setup a remote IPython Notebook environment (or, <a title="amazon-ec2-ipython-installation PDF" href="http://randyzwitch.com/wp-content/uploads/2013/11/cluster-computing-ipython-ec2.pdf" target="_blank">PDF download</a>).
+I won't reproduce the whole article here, but if you are interested in step-by-step instruction on how to setup an Amazon EC2 instance to use IPython Notebook, see the SlideShare presentation below which outlines the steps needed to setup a remote IPython Notebook environment (or, <a title="amazon-ec2-ipython-installation PDF" href="http://randyzwitch.com/wp-content/uploads/2013/11/cluster-computing-ipython-ec2.pdf" target="_blank">PDF download</a>).